J4ninja/johntechtalks/content/en/How I made this blog.md

 +++
-title = 'How to Make a Blog Using Hugo and Obsidian' date = 2024-12-10 categories = ["tutorials"] tags = ["hugo", "blog", "obsidian"] featuredImage = "/images/obsidianlogo.png"
+title = 'How to Make a Blog with Hugo and Obsidian' date = 2024-12-10T09:48:12+08:00 categories = ["tutorials"] tags = ["hugo", "obsidian"] keywords = ["hugo", "obsidian"] description = "SEO Description Here" draft = false
 +++

 Who even blogs in 2024?
 I do.
 Let me give you a few reasons why I am blogging in 2024.